peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>NullPointerException</code> - The parameter <code>options</code> is null.

 * <code>CBORException</code> - An error occurred while
- converting the given object to a CBOR object.
+ converting the specified object to a CBOR object.

 ### WithTag

-    public CBORObject WithTag(com.upokecenter.numbers.EInteger bigintTag) Generates a CBOR object from this one, but gives the resulting object a tag in addition to its existing tags (the new tag is made the outermost tag).
+    public CBORObject WithTag(com.upokecenter.numbers.EInteger bigintTag)

+Generates a CBOR object from this one, but gives the resulting object a tag in addition to its existing tags (the new tag is made the outermost tag).